corpbob/OpenShiftHowToGuides/install_openshift_enterprise_single_node_ansible.md

-# How to Install OpenShift Origin in one node Using Ansible for Development Purposes
+# How to Install OpenShift Enterprise in one node Using Ansible for Development Purposes

 ## Assumptions: